VladMalaxa/SDfR/Assignment5/relbot_sequence_controller/README.txt

 ros2 launch relbot_launch relbot_sequence_controller.launch.py

-In line 35, changing the int changes the function used in the sequence controller.
+In line 38, changing the "selection" int changes the desired trajectory used in the sequence controller: selection = 1 : Straight line selection = 2 : Circle selection = 3 : Straight line followed by sharp 90 degree turn selection = 4 : Square
+any other value: Error message